kiharalab/CryoREAD/README.md

 ## Introduction

+DNA and RNA play fundamental roles in various cellular processes, where the three-dimensional (3D) structure provides critical information to understand molecular mechanisms of their functions.
+Although an increasing number of structures of nucleic acids and their complexes with proteins are determined by cryogenic electron microscopy (cryo-EM), structure modeling for DNA and RNA is still often challenging particularly when the map is determined at sub-atomic resolution.
+Moreover, computational methods are sparse for nucleic acid structure modeling.

+Here, we developed a deep learning-based fully automated de novo DNA/RNA atomic structure modeling method, CryoREAD.
+CryoREAD identifies phosphate, sugar, and base positions in a cryo-EM map using deep learning, which are traced and modeled into a 3D structure.
+When tested on cryo-EM maps determined at 2.0 to 5.0 Å resolution, CryoREAD built substantially accurate models than existing methods.
+We have further applied the method on cryo-EM maps of biomolecular complexes in SARS-CoV-2.

 ## Overall Protocol
 1) Structure Detection by deep neural network Cryo-READ networks;
 2) Tracing backbone according to detections;